 An experienced full-time interviewer can be expected to complete interviews with between 30 to 50 people in a year (150 – 250 hours).
 Longer whole-life stories might take more hours over several days or weeks.
 If you are training volunteers to collect interviews, be realistic about how many they are likely to achieve.

 On average it takes two hours to summarise a one-hour interview (2:1 ratio).
 Full word-for-word transcriptions take longer (6:1 ratio).
 You will need to allocate sufficient time to do this.
 You might also need to employ a qualified transcriber.
+Speech-to-text software is improving but is not yet quite good enough.

 To summarise, as well as the interview time, also plan for: